ericcornelissen/shescape/docs/tips.md

 Most shells allow you to use environment variables in your commands (e.g.
 `$PATH` or `%PATH%`).
-Because of how environment variables are evaluated they can prevent shell injection.
+Because of how environment variables are evaluated they can prevent shell injection when using user input.

-However, you have to be careful when using them since they are not a foolproof solution.
-Some things to consider are:
+However, using environment variables is not without drawbacks:

-- Be careful not to leak any environment variables unintentionally.
+- You must be careful not to leak any environment variables unintentionally.
-- Node.js limits what values can be assigned to the environment, which may lead to unexpected errors.
-- [Argument splitting] is a possible issue when using environment variables that you must deal with.

-Moreover, how to access them depends on the environment so they can only be used in settings where the environment is known beforehand.
+- You may need to prevent [argument splitting] by quoting the environment variable.
+- Environment variables must be a string and have a limited character set, if you assign an invalid value Node.js will throw an error.
+- How environment variables are accessed differs between shells, so the shell must be known beforehand.
+- They can only be used when using either `exec` or `execFile`/`spawn` (or their respective synchronous versions) with a shell.

-In Node.js you can provide environment variables the [`node:child_process`] module's functions using the `options.env` object.
-Namely `exec` or `execFile` / `spawn` with a shell (or their respective synchronous versions).
-For example:
+In Node.js you can provide environment variables to the [`node:child_process`] module's functions using the `options.env` object, for example:

 ```javascript
 import { exec } from "node:child_process";